TrinaKat/AsciiArtAnimation/README.md

 To quit the animation early, press "q" or CTRL-C.

 If you just run the script, then it will try to animate datboi.txt at 0.1s without repeating.
-If it cannoy find datboi.txt, it will stop running.
+If it cannot find datboi.txt, it will stop running.

 ```./ascii_anim.sh ```